 Much as this is applauded, it is always recommended that you proceed with caution into any new workout regimen/routine.
 What do we mean by this?
 This means that it is necessary to consult your doctor for a thorough check-up.
 After which you take the result of the exam to a qualified physical trainer.

 This would help the person to know the best exercise routines to place you on.
-This step is very critical especially for persons with pre-existing medical conditions.
+This step is very critical, especially for persons with pre-existing medical conditions.
 Check out this site for more clarification: https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/exercise/art-20047414

 How To Measure The Right Exercise Intensity

 After you have confirmed that you are well enough to engage in the workout routine, the next thing to do is to find out the right intensity for you.
-It is not enough for you to get with an exercise program just for the fun of it.
+It is not enough for you to get into an exercise program just for the fun of it.
 You have to know whether it is too much for you or not enough.

 One sure way of doing this is by monitoring your pulse rate.
 This would help you determine whether you should increase the workout or reduce it.

 Subtract your age from 220 and you get the maximum heart rate.
-So, if you are 50 years old, your upper limit would be 170 heartbeats for every one minute you exercise.
+So, if you are 50 years old, your upper limit would be 170 heartbeats for every minute you exercise.
 With this result, you can calculate the safe zone for your workout routines.
 This would help you not be overworked or underworked.

 The following is what the American Heart Association recommends as the requisite heart rate for exercise: –